MGE-17/DSI_2/README.md

 # Business Value:

-1. By identifying clear customer segments, this project provides several strategic benefits to the organization:
+By identifying clear customer segments, this project provides several strategic benefits to the organization:
-Targeted Marketing: The marketing team can tailor promotions that align with customer preferences and needs.
+    1. Targeted Marketing: The marketing team can tailor promotions that align with customer preferences and needs.
     2. Improved Customer Retention: The company can improve customer retention by offering personalized experiences and offers can strengthen customer relationships and encourage long term loyalty.
     3. Efficient Resource Allocation: Management can allocate marketing and operational resources more effectively by focusing on high-value customer segments and their behaviors.

 # Project Goals

-1. The main goal of this project is to segment customers into meaningful groups based on their demographic and behavioral attributes to enable data-driven marketing decisions
+The main goal of this project is to segment customers into meaningful groups based on their demographic and behavioral attributes to enable data-driven marketing decisions

-2. Identify distinct customer segments using clustering algorithms (e.g., K-Means).
+    1. Identify distinct customer segments using clustering algorithms (e.g., K-Means).

-3. Analyze the key characteristics of each segment, including factors like income level, spending behavior, age group, and profession.
+    2. Analyze the key characteristics of each segment, including factors like income level, spending behavior, age group, and profession.

-4. Generate actionable business insights that supports a retail company design targeted marketing campaigns and personalized engagement strategies.
+    3. Generate actionable business insights that supports a retail company design targeted marketing campaigns and personalized engagement strategies.

-5. Demonstrate the practical application of data science techniques, which includes data cleaning, exploratory analysis, feature engineering, and unsupervised learning, to solve a real-world business problem.
+    4. Demonstrate the practical application of data science techniques, which includes data cleaning, exploratory analysis, feature engineering, and unsupervised learning, to solve a real-world business problem.

+# Technical Stack:
+Programming Language: Python
+Prerequisites
+    1. Python 3.9+
+    2. Jupyter Notebook

+Libraries Used:
+    1. Numpy: matrix operations
+    2. Pandas: data analysis
+    3. Matplotlib: creating graphs and plots
+    4. Seaborn: enhancing matplotlib plots
+    5. SKLearn: regression analysis

 # Methodology
 To address our business question “Can we cluster customers into different segments based on their Spending Score and demographic features such as Age, Gender, and Profession?” we followed a structured data science workflow.
 This ensures that our analysis is transparent, reproducible, and delivers actionable business insights.